IT Careers Are Great Choices for Veterans

 While it is true that veterans have a certain advantage when they look for work, it is important to remember that the RIF program is going to flood the job search marketplace as they reenter civilian life over the next few months.

-Some veterans are going to have an extra advantage when they start looking for work; those whose military occupation specialty (MOS) code can be easily IT Careerconverted into an information technology (IT) civilian position.
+Some veterans are going to have an extra advantage when they start looking for work; those whose military occupation specialty (MOS) code can be easily converted into an information technology (IT) civilian position.
 For example, the Army 25B MOS, known as Information Technology Specialist, will certainly interest employers who are looking to hire network technicians and administrators.

 Not all active duty members affected by the RIF program will have IT backgrounds, and even those with the 25B MOS may need to obtain additional specialty certifications to get higher paying jobs; a good example in this regard would be the Certified Information Systems Security Practitioner (CISSP) Certificate.
 However, federal and state governments are increasing their IT infrastructures, and these are employers known to hire veterans preferentially.